Budibase/website/content/blog/app-building/table-ui-design.md

 ## 14. Designing screens around table components

-Finally, let’s think about how we can design our wider app screens to get the best effect out of our table UIs.
+Finally, let’s think about how we can build our wider app [UI design](blog/app-building/app-ui-design) to get the best effect out of our tables.
 That is, how we can make tables fit most effectively into our overall app designs.

 For a start, there’s the issue of how prominent tables should be within a given screen.
 As we hinted at earlier, we can distinguish between screens where tables are the primary focus and those where they’re a secondary concern.